opensupporter/osdi-docs/errors.md

 | reference_code | string | A string which refers to an internal error report which may be used to diagnose the problem; for example, "Logger-2015-03-10-cecc4e52-b350-4dac-87fc-39fc819f8c48"

 _[Back to top...](#)_

+### Batch Requests
+When a Batch Request response includes ````osdi:error```` status information, the response code in the parent request should reflect the status of the batch operation itself, such as the import operation.

+For example, if the import operation succeeds, even if not every record was successfully imported, the response code should be 200.
+Conversely, if there is a format error, or fault with the parent request itself, such as a JSON parse error, the response should be 400.

+The sub-request error status is contained within an array with attribute name ````batch_errors````.
+The sub-request array may omit status on successful sub-requests and only contain errors.

 # Scenarios